-You also need to live in one of the 45 states where Earnest loans are available.
-The lender doesn’t operate in Alabama, Delaware, Kentucky, Nevada or Rhode Island.
+You also need to live in one of the 48 states where Earnest loans are available.
+The lender doesn’t operate in Kentucky or Nevada. *Please note, Earnest is not able to offer variable rate loans in AK, IL, MN, NH, OH, TN, and TX.

 Cosigners aren’t allowed on an Earnest student loan refinance, so you’ll need to be able to qualify on your own.
 If you can’t, you may need to choose a lender that does allow co-signers.

 If you’re interested in Earnest student loans, first compare their rates with other lenders using our rate comparison tool.
 If you select Earnest, the application process is relatively simple.
 You’ll start by creating an account with the lender.
 Then you’ll provide some information about your school, loan balance, income, assets, and housing situation.

 Finally, you’ll share your address and Social Security number.
 Once you submit, Earnest will run a soft credit check, which won’t affect your credit score and provide some possible rate options with you.
 If you agree to move forward with the application, the lender will run a hard credit check and give you some more specific offers based on your eligibility.
 You’ll then have the opportunity to customize your loan based on your desired monthly payment.